dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 **Walkthrough & Reverse Engineering**

-You can reverse engineer the whole binary (it's not a bug) but I will focus on the functions and sections that will lead us to exploitation.
-Below you can see the pseudocode from the main function
+You can reverse engineer the whole binary (it's not a bug), but I will focus on the functions and sections that will lead us to exploitation.
+Below you can see the pseudo-code from the main function.

 ```c
 int __cdecl main(int argc, const char **argv, const char **envp)